EIHW/MuSe-2023/README.md

 For details, please see the [Baseline Paper](http://dx.doi.org/10.13140/RG.2.2.33203.91681).
 If you want to sign up for the challenge, please fill the form
 [here](https://www.muse-challenge.org/challenge/participation) for MuSe-Humor and MuSe-Stress.
 For MuSe-Reaction, please contact competitions \[at\] hume.ai

+* MuSe-Mimic: predicting the intensity of three emotions (Approval, Disappointment, Uncertainty).
+ *Official baseline* : **.4727** mean Pearson's correlation over all three classes.

-* MuSe-Humor: predicting presence/absence of humor in football press conference recordings.
+* MuSe-Humor: predicting presence/absence of humour in cross-cultural (German/English) football press conference recordings.
-*Official baseline*: **.8480** AUC.
+*Official baseline*: **.8310** AUC.

-* MuSe-Reaction: predicting the intensity of seven emotions (Adoration, Amusement, Anxiety, Disgust, Empathic Pain, Fear, Surprise). *Official baseline* : **.2801** mean Pearson's correlation over all seven classes.
-* MuSe-Stress: regression on valence and arousal signals for persons in a stressed disposition. *Official baselines*:
+* MuSe-Personalisation: regression on valence and arousal signals for persons in a stressed disposition.
+In order to facilitate personalisation, parts of the test subjects' labels are provided as well. *Official baselines*:
-**.4931** CCC for valence, **.4761** CCC for (physiological) arousal, **.4585** CCC as the mean of best CCC for arousal and best CCC for valence (*Combined*).
+**.7827** CCC for valence, **.7482** CCC for (physiological) arousal, **.7639** CCC as the mean of best CCC for arousal and best CCC for valence (*Combined*).
 Note that the *Combined* score will be used to determine the challenge winner.

 ## Installation